 (e) a discipline, through which students can develop their ability to appreciate the beauty of nature, manage uncertainty and make sound judgements.

-Mathematics education plays an active role in STEM education, and supports the learning of other subjects.
+Mathematics education plays an active role in STEAM education, and supports the learning of other subjects.
 It contributes significantly to the whole-person development of students in primary and secondary schools, prepares them for multiple pathways to post-secondary education and future careers, and hence plays an important role in the Hong Kong school curriculum.